 Section 6: Conclusion

 Jeanette C. Sprute-Reynolds, MT-AMT, M-ASCP, Jeanette C. (Sprute) Reynolds, M-ASCP(cm), MT-AMT.
 Ms. Reynolds earned her Master of Science in Biology.
 She is certified in Emerging Diseases and is a certified instructor, MLS II-at Lexington Medical Center Microbiology Lab, Adjunct Science Faculty (LMC and Fortis College).
 She writes as a Microbiology subject matter expert for Orbis Education and freelance.
-Disclosure: Jeanette C. Sprute-Reynolds, MT-AMT, M-ASCP has declared that no conflict of interest, Relevant Financial Relationship or Relevant Non-Financial Relationship exists.
+Disclosure: Jeanette C. Sprute-Reynolds, MT-AMT, M-ASCP has no Relevant Financial or Non-Financial Relationship with ineligible companies to disclose.

 Access to over 1,450 courses!
 Access to 1,450+ courses for one low price.